Grief Symptoms, Causes and Effects

 Antidepressant Drug Addiction, Dependence and Withdrawal

 Antidepressants can be addictive medications, and people suffering from grief may be more likely to become chemically dependent, according to Psychology Today.
 If someone you love is struggling with addiction and grief, you can find help by speaking to a member of our caring staff.
-Call 1-888-997-3147(Who Answers?) to find a treatment center that can help your loved one deal with both grief and addiction.
+Call to find a treatment center that can help your loved one deal with both grief and addiction.

 As with any medication, it is possible to overdose on antidepressants.
 You can prevent the risks associated with overdose by only taking prescriptions as directed by a physician.
 You can also avoid overdose by seeking therapeutic, non-medicinal treatments for grief.